ronanmccormack-ca/Covid-Dashboard-DAV2021-Mini-Project/README.md

 ## Contact

-If you have any questions or need further information, you can reach out to us at [info@ronanmccormack.ca](mailto:info@ronanmccormack.ca).
+If you have any questions or need further information, you can reach out to us at [info@datahouse.ca](mailto:info@datahouse.ca).